c3358/GhostProcess/README.md

 # Overview
-GhostProcess is a PoC that hides process in Windows kernel.
+GhostProcess is a PoC that hides process and evades PatchGuard in Windows kernel.

 # Environment
 * PoC is developed in Visual Studio 2022 and tested on Windows 10 1909.